 - Mental Wealth Professional Life

 The entry requirements required for the Certificate in Higher Education in 3D Design are:

 - 96 UCAS points

 - Passes at A2 (A level) in at least 2 subjects.

-- BTEC Extended Diploma / Diploma
+- BTEC Level 3 Extended Diploma

 - International Baccalaureate Diploma with 25 points including a minimum of 15 points at Higher Level and must include Maths at Higher Level